oscar-bender-stone/honors-thesis/source/2_foundations.typ

 For the rest of this thesis, all verifiers mentioned will be effective.

+== Serial Soundness

+- Need to established for next section!

+  - _How_ do we "trust" the output of another TM?
+Pretty key!

+  - Need to base off of meta-theory that has reliable computing base: HA

+    - Stick to constructive proofs so we have an _actual_ witness; closely corresponds to completeness theorem

 - Transition: what is information?

   - Goal: traces = SUP information needed.
 We can prove this, but just refer.